 A significant and often historic part of the urban fabric, staircases evidence a unique stair culture which is increasingly threatened by careless maintenance practices and construction projects.
 The Hong Kong Stair Archive (HKSA) is a pilot project conceived as a way to inventory and archive outdoor stairs (initially, a selection of ones located primarily in the Central and Western District, HK Island) through an online platform and series of publications.
 The project methods include the consolidation of archival research on the history of Hong Kong stairs and the documentation of their present state through the work of contemporary professional and amateur photographers, artists, surveys, architectural drawings, and a physical and socio-cultural inventory.
-A parallel exhibition, Always at the edge of things and between places 永遠在邊緣永遠在過渡 will take place 14 May – 03 June 2017 at Connecting Space Hong Kong.
-It will include time-based, interactive and multimedia art and design works which actively extend the public’s notion of stairs as not only physical objects, but also as places where cultural life is situated and explored.
-The exhibition will draw upon, interpret, critique and add to the primarily 2D materials in the online, publicly accessible HKSA, inviting the public to participate not only as viewers, but also as catalysts and contributors.
-The result of the exhibition, with accompanying talks, workshops and a publication, is the presentation and activation of the HKSA through innovative and interactive works that build history while also envisioning the future of Hong Kong’s urban landscape.
+A parallel exhibition, Always at the edge of things and between places 永遠在邊緣永遠在過渡 took place 14 May – 03 June 2017 at Connecting Space Hong Kong.
+It included time-based, interactive and multimedia art and design works which actively extended the public’s notion of stairs as not only physical objects, but also as places where cultural life is situated and explored.
+The exhibition drew upon, interpreted, critiqued and added to the primarily 2D materials in the online, publicly accessible HKSA, and invited the public to participate not only as viewers, but also as catalysts and contributors.
+The exhibition, along with its accompanying talks, workshops and a publication, presented and activated the HKSA through innovative and interactive works that built history while also envisioning the future of Hong Kong’s urban landscape.

 Ultimately, this project seeks to raise public awareness about the value of stairs to Hong Kong’s history, its everyday life, and its continuance as a liveable city.
 As key components of a rich, walkable pedestrian environment which occupies steep topography, the physical and social life of stairways needs to be documented, recorded and celebrated, both to increase the likelihood of their protection, and to contribute to a broader historical archive of the continuing development of the city.
 The Hong Kong Stair Archive captures a typology of infrastructure which has never been systematically or thoroughly researched in Hong Kong, despite their ubiquitous presence and absolute necessity in the efficient navigation of the city.